-While open access to public records and publicly available information serves vital public interests, UniCourt also strives to respect the privacy of people who wish not to have a record published by us.
-Factors we typically consider when evaluating a Public Records Removal Request include, but are not limited to, the following:
+Factors we typically consider when evaluating a Public Records Redaction Request include, but are not limited to, the following:

 Since the above factors are not exclusive, please feel free to submit a request for review even if it does not fall within one of the above factors.
 In order to help us evaluate the merits of your request, we may require you to provide supporting documentation, such as court orders and police reports.

-To submit a Public Records Removal Request click here.
-A Public Records Removal Request, if approved, will remove (de-index) a public record published by UniCourt from the internet search engines (Google, Bing, etc.).
-To request the removal of multiple records, you need to submit a separate Public Records Removal Request for each record.
+To submit a Public Records Redaction Request click here.
+A Public Records Redaction Request, if approved, will redact or seal a public record published by UniCourt that may appear in internet search engines (Google, Bing, etc.).
+To request the the redaction or sealing of multiple records, you need to submit a separate Public Records Redaction Request for each record.

-UniCourt only considers a Public Records Removal Request that provides all required information, including identity verification, applicable supporting documentation, and email verification.
+UniCourt only considers Public Records Redaction Requests that provide all of the required information and supporting documentation, which provide compelling evidence as to why a public record should be redacted.
 Further, we only consider requests submitted by a party to the public record, a legal guardian or fiduciary of a party to the record, or an attorney representing a party to the record.

-UniCourt does not charge for submitting or processing a Public Records Removal Request.
-If someone is charging you for removing a record we have published, you can submit a removal request for free directly through us.
+UniCourt does not charge for submitting, processing, or appealing a Public Records Redaction Request.
+If a third-party company is attempting to charge you for redacting a public record we have published, you can submit a request for free directly through us.

-Once UniCourt receives a Public Records Removal Request, we will initiate our internal review process.
+Once UniCourt receives a completed Public Records Redaction Request, we will initiate our internal review process.
 We typically decide on a request within 30 days, and will communicate our decision to you in writing.

-If your request is approved, the exact timing of the removal of a public record from the internet search engines (Google, Bing, etc.) is unknown.
+If your request is approved, the exact timing of the redaction or sealing of a public record from the internet search engines (Google, Bing, etc.) is unknown.
 We do not control the internet search engines, their practices, or the timing of web page (URL) de-indexing.
 Based on past experience, URLs are generally de-indexed by the internet search engines within about 30 days.

-If UniCourt has not approved your Public Records Removal Request, and you have additional supporting information or documentation regarding this request that you would like us to consider, you may appeal our decision by submitting a new request within 30 days of notice of UniCourt’s decision.
+If UniCourt has not approved your Public Records Redaction Request, and you have additional supporting information and/or documentation regarding this request that you would like us to consider, you may submit an appeal within 30 days of notice of UniCourt’s decision.
+You can submit an appeal by following the link included in the email notice of UniCourt’s decision.
+Appeals without substantive additional information or supporting documentation will be denied.
 All appeals are final.

-UniCourt may change its Public Records Policy and/or Public Records Removal Request from time to time with or without notice.
+UniCourt may change its Public Records Policy and/or Public Records Redaction Request from time to time with or without notice.